 Learn how to make a flexagon, a most fascinating geometric toy!
 Flexagons are folded paper polygons that have the neat feature of changing faces as they are flexed.
 With a quick fold, change a flexagon that is green and yellow to green and blue, then to yellow and blue.

-In this project, make three of the five Platonic solids—tetrahedron, octahedron, and icosahedron.
+In this project, make four of the five Platonic solids—cube, tetrahedron, octahedron, and icosahedron.
 These geometric models can be used for things beyond learning about solid geometry.
 Decorate them and make a colorful mobile or use them as gift boxes.

 EASY to AVERAGE